 Bottom Line

-Similarly, you can also request the mobile site on a safari mac computer using the developer tools.
+Similarly, you can request for mobile site view in Safari browser on Mac using the developer tools.
 The developer tools allow us to manage the screen size and watch website changes in real-time.

 Lastly, if you've any thoughts or feedback, then feel free to drop in below comment box.
 You can also report the outdated information.